 Primavera P6 Professional has long had capabilities to produce some pretty decent stacked resource histograms.
 That being said, many folks aren’t aware they are there or have not had time to explore the capabilities they offer.
 This article quickly shows you how to create a stacked histogram using some simple steps.

-Stacked Histograms are created in the bottom details area of the Activities tab using the Resource Usage Profile view.
+You can create a stacked histogram in the bottom details area of the Activities tab using the Resource Usage Profile view.
 As you can see below, they can produce some very useful resource information in a very attractive and easy to understand format that is guaranteed to impress even the most fastidious of data consumers.

 You’ll need a resource loaded schedule to try out these steps for yourself in Primavera P6.
 This can be labor, non-labor or material resources.
-When you create a histogram, you will need to confine it to one type of resource, such as all labor or all materials.
+When you create a stacked histogram, you will need to confine it to one type of resource, such as all labor or all materials.
 If you mix them, the graph will be blank.

 Let’s get started

 In the Activities tab, select the Resource Usage Profile option from the Bottom Layout tool group.

 Next, click on the Display: dropdown in the top-left of the graph area and choose Stacked Histogram from the menu.

 The graph area will go blank, typically displaying only some horizontal sight lines.

 Right-click in this blank graph area and choose the Resource Usage Profile Options menu item.